-Version 4.0
+Version 4.0 (Proposed Introduction)

-Internationalized Domain Names (IDNs) Implementation Guidelines (IDN Guidelines or the Guidelines) address the IDN registration policies and practices, designed to minimize the risk of cybersquatting and consumer confusion, and respect the interests of communities using local languages and scripts.
-These guidelines are contractually binding for both Registries (Registry Agreement Specification 6 Clause 1.4) and Registrars (2013 Registrar Accreditation Agreement Additional Registrar Operation Specification Clause 3) offering IDNs at second level for the gTLDs and recommended for IDN ccTLDs through the Final Implementation Plan for the IDN ccTLD Fast Track Process.
+This version of the Internationalized Domain Names (IDNs) Implementation Guidelines (“IDN Guidelines” or the “Guidelines”) reviews version 3.0 of the Guidelines following the expansion of the DNS under the 2012 New gTLD Program.
+The IDN Guidelines are written for gTLD registries, however the IDN Guidelines are also intended as a support document for other registries establishing IDN policies (e.g. ccTLDs).

 This document supersedes version 3.0 of the Guidelines.
-It has been prepared by members of the IDN Guidelines Working Group (IDNGWG) constituted following the Call for Community Experts, and comprises of the following members:
+It was prepared by members of the IDN Guidelines Working Group (IDNGWG) constituted following the Call for Community Experts, and comprises of the following members:

 [LIST OF WG MEMBERS]